The Artificial Empathy of Generative AI

 Our brains engage many different schemas when facing the cognitive dissonance of that moving box.
 To mention only a few:

-- A schema of a cardboard box, from appearance to behavior, such as boxes only moving in certain patterns under specific conditions and following certain patterns, such as tumbling down a road under heavy wind.
+- A schema of a cardboard box, from appearance to behavior, such as boxes only moving under specific conditions and following certain patterns, such as tumbling down a road under heavy wind.

 - The contextual schema of survival associated with being in a (simulated) war zone, where unidentified things that move toward you are potentially things that can kill you.

 - The composite schema of a cardboard box and wind.
-The brain can detect whether the tumbling matches the effects in surrounding objects, like tree branches standing still.
+The brain can detect whether the tumbling is mismatched with the motion of surrounding objects, like tree branches standing still.

 The brain may not even realize what it is doing.
 It just does it.